jhelsby/jlox-notes/scanning.md

 In this section, we:

 * set up our `main` entrypoint method which allows us to execute jlox code from files or a CLI prompt.
-* implement a scanner which converts this source code into tokens, which will be parsed in future sections - see [2.
-Representing Code](/representingcode.md).
+* implement a scanner which converts this source code into tokens, which will be parsed in future sections.

 ## Interpreter Framework